raspberrypi/linux/Documentation/admin-guide/README.rst

    document for details.

  - Alternatively, you can use gdb on a running kernel. (read-only; i.e. you cannot change values or set break points.)
-To do this, first compile the kernel with -g; edit arch/x86/Makefile appropriately, then do a ``make clean``.
+To do this, first, compile the kernel with -g; edit arch/x86/Makefile appropriately, then do a ``make clean``.
 You'll also need to enable CONFIG_PROC_FS (via ``make config``).